Return of the missing lynx

 The lynx in our landscapes

-The Eurasian lynx is found as a breeding species in five of Rewilding Europe’s operational areas: the Central Apennines (Italy), Velebit Mountains (Croatia), Southern Carpathians (Romania) and (Bulgaria), as well as Swedish Lapland (Sweden) and the Oder Delta.
+The Eurasian lynx is found as a breeding species in four of Rewilding Europe’s operational areas: Velebit Mountains (Croatia), Southern Carpathians (Romania) and (Bulgaria), as well as Swedish Lapland (Sweden) and the Oder Delta.

 The local rewilding teams in Portugal and Spain are working hard to create favourable conditions for the animals to recolonise the Greater Côa Valley and Iberian Highlands.
 By enhancing natural grazing, the introduction of free-roaming wild herbivores such as wild horses and Tauros is creating mosaic landsapes favoured by prey species such as European rabbit and red-legged partridge.